➡ A hair transplant can be considered a failure if the desired results aren’t achieved because of a low graft survival rate.

 What happens if a hair transplant fails?

-Firstly, contact your clinic and preferably a dermatologist if you notice that your transplanted hair is falling out.
+Firstly, contact your clinic and preferably a dermatologist if your transplanted hair is falling out.
 A dermatologist can help you understand the reason behind your hair transplant failure and intervene immediately, possibly saving your hair transplant.

-If it’s too late and you end up with a deformed hairline or less dense hair than you’d prefer, you should get a secondary hair transplant which is a lot more common than you’d think.
+If it’s too late and you end up with a deformed hairline or less dense hair than you’d prefer, you should get a secondary hair transplant, which is much more common than you’d think.

 Of course, before moving on with the second surgery, ensure your surgeon understands the reason behind the failure following the first hair transplant and takes precautions accordingly.